Ph.D., English (Rhetoric and Composition), Ohio University, 2008

 B.S.W., Social Work, Kentucky Christian College, 1999

-"Approaches to Lifespan Writing Research: Generating Murmurations Towards an Actionable Coherence" (with Ryan J. Dippre).
-The WAC Clearinghouse/Colorado State University Press/University Press of Colorado, forthcoming in 2020.
+"Approaches to Lifespan Writing Research: Generating an Actionable Coherence" (with Ryan J. Dippre).
+The WAC Clearinghouse; University Press of Colorado, 2020.

 “An Exercise in Cognitive Dissonance: Liminal WPAs in Transition.” (with P. Shovlin & M. Titus) WPAs in Transition, edited by Courtney Adams Wooten, Jacob Babb, & Brian Ray.
 Utah State UP, 2018.

 Becoming an Ally: Tutoring Multilingual Writers (with R. Ryerson & C. Stewart) educational film, Ohio University, 2017.